hallowedthings/RecordingAlert/README.md

 # OBSRecordingAlert
-This is a small OBS script that makes OBS play a sound when you start or stop recording.
-The sounds are different.
+This is a small OBS script that makes OBS play a sound when you start or stop recording, as well as the wav files it needs.
 Windows only.

 # How To Set It Up
 - Download OBSRecordingAlert.zip from here: https://github.com/hallowedthings/OBSRecordingAlert/releases/tag/V1.0.0